staticvariablejames/SpicedCookies/README.md

 0.1.0
 -----

-Alpha release,
+- Alpha release,
     mostly with just a few features for the stock market.

 0.2.0
 -----

-Adds a numerically stable formula for heavenly chips, allows changing permanent upgrade slots during an ascension, and add slightly nicer tooltips for the season switchers.
+- Adds a numerically stable formula for heavenly chips.
+- Allows changing permanent upgrade slots during an ascension.
+- Add slightly nicer tooltips for the season switchers.

 0.2.1
 -----

-Update to Cookie Clicker v2.031.
+- Update to Cookie Clicker v2.031.

 0.2.2
 -----

-Fix a stock market crash that happens when a pre-idleverses save is loaded.
+- Fix a stock market crash that happens when a pre-idleverses save is loaded.

 0.2.3
 -----

-Fix a ReferenceError related to permanent upgrade slots.
+- Fix a ReferenceError related to permanent upgrade slots.

 0.2.4
 -----

-Register the mod in the modding API and use it for storing settings and save game data.
+- Register the mod in the modding API and use it for storing settings and save game data.

 0.3.0
 -----

-Adds two debug ugrades (Omniscient day traders and Transcendent debugging) and patch lump growth times to be deterministic.
+- Adds two debug ugrades (Omniscient day traders and Transcendent debugging)
+- Patch lump growth times to be deterministic.

 0.3.1
 -----

-Update to CCSE 2.031.
+- Update to CCSE 2.031.

 0.4.0
 -----